Programmer-X7/Project_SEM4/README.md

 ## 🚀 About Us
 We are Students of Bengal College of Engineering and Technology (BCET), Durgapur.

-Bachelor of Technology in Computer Science and Engineering.

-## FAQ

-#### Have any doubt ?

-Feel free to Ask Programmer-X7 👨‍💻

 ## Feedback

-If you have any feedback, please reach out to us at [Whatsapp](https://web.whatspp.com/groups/Minor-project).
+If you have any feedback, please reach out to us at [Email](sumanmondalgaming@gmail.com).